MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3550-Direct-Single-Family-Housing-Loans-Grants/subpart-B-Section-502-Origination/section-3550.53.md

 (3) When an application is rejected because of unacceptable credit, the applicant will be informed of the reason and source of information.

-(i) *Homeownership education.* Applicants who are first-time homebuyers must agree to provide documentation, in the form of a completion certificate or letter from the provider, that a homeownership education course from a certified provider under § 3550.11 has been successfully completed as defined by the provider prior to loan closing.
-Requests for exceptions to the homeowner education requirement will be reviewed and granted on an individual case-by-case basis.
-The State Director may grant an exception the homeownership education requirement for individuals in geographic areas within the State where the State Director verifies that certified homeownership education is not reasonably available in the local area in any of the formats listed in § 3550.11(b).
+(i) *Homeownership education.* Applicants who are first-time homebuyers must agree to provide documentation, in the form of a completion certificate or letter from the provider, that a homeownership education course from a certified provider under § 3550.11 has been successfully completed as defined by the provider.
+Requests for exceptions to the homeownership education requirement in this paragraph (i) will be reviewed and granted on an individual case-by-case basis.
+The State Director may grant an exception to the homeownership education requirement for individuals in geographic areas within the State where the State Director verifies that certified homeownership education is not reasonably available in the local area in any of the formats listed in § 3550.11(b).

 Whether such homeownership education is reasonably available will be determined based on factors including, but not limited to: Distance, travel time, geographic obstacles, and cost.
 On a case-by-case basis, the State Director also may grant an exception, provided the applicant borrower documents a special need, such as a disability, that would unduly impede completing a homeownership course in a reasonably available format.

 [61 FR 59779, Nov.
 22, 1996, as amended at 67 FR 78330, Dec.
 24, 2002; 72 FR 5157, Feb.
-5, 2007; 84 FR 29038, June 21, 2019]
+5, 2007; 84 FR 29038, June 21, 2019; 87 FR 6771, Feb.
+7, 2022]